The-Sad-Zewalian/Reddit-Analysis-Hadoop/README.md

  CIE 427 First Mini Project about Reddit dataset.

 Where we make some analyses on 10% of the data using hadoop working paradigm.
+Please Modify the Hadoop/Java Vars in the bash files to fit your installations.
-To run any of the following task please download a sample txt file from the [dataset](https://drive.google.com/file/d/1-D_uHkn37M5ptWVQl8a5-q8NBv9jaLWr/view?usp=sharing)
+To run any of the following task please download a sample txt file and name it "test.txt" from the [dataset](https://drive.google.com/file/d/1-D_uHkn37M5ptWVQl8a5-q8NBv9jaLWr/view?usp=sharing)
 , put it in hadoop and run the bashscript.

 ## Requirement-1